 Location: Seoul, South Korea Type: Mixed Use, Residential, Masterplan Year: 2019 Client:

-Seoul Housing Corporation Status: Competition, Phase 1 Winner Team: Kelvin Ho, Nicolas Lee Joint venture with Haenglim Architectecture and Engineering Co.
+Seoul Housing and Communities Corporation Status: Competition, Phase 1 Shortlist Team: Kelvin Ho, Nicolas Lee Joint venture with Haenglim Architectecture and Engineering Co.
 Ltd.